YanaSn0/Python/Convert/README.md

 ##  Convert all pic and vid in a folder and save them into sub folders with json log to avoid re processing.

-Defaults to a universal codec for social media and jpg.
+Defaults to a universal codec for social media and jpg because webp cant be uploaded to Instagram.

 Lowering quality from 100 to 95 reduces file size by a lot if you care about that, the quality loss is unnoticable by the human eye.